 Justin Massa is an innovator and entrepreneur with expertise in food, big data, housing, open gov data, and civil rights.
 His work centers on connecting industries, companies, and governments which have historically lagged behind with the technologies and data they need to leap ahead.
-He is currently a Portfolio Director in IDEO’s Chicago studio, and is part of the leadership team of the firm’s Design for Augmented Intelligence (D4AI) offering.
+He is currently a Senior Portfolio Director in IDEO’s Chicago studio, and is part of the leadership team of the firm’s Design for Augmented Intelligence (D4AI) offering.

 Justin is a widely respected expert on food trends and the intersection of food and technology.
 He has been featured on/in NPR’s Morning Edition, Newsweek, The Washington Post, Inc., Restaurant Business, QSR Magazine, and Nation’s Restaurant News.
 He has been a featured speaker / presenter at the National Restaurant Association Show, the Restaurant Leadership Conference, FARE (Foodservice at Retail) Conference, the Food Leaders Summit, NRA’s Innovation Summit, SXSWi, the Produce Marketing Association, and CUSP.

 Food Genius was part of the Summer 2011 class of Excelerate Labs, was the first-ever “Startup in Residence” at IDEO‘s Chicago studio, and was the first company to “graduate” from 1871.
 Justin has been named to the Crain’s Chicago Business Tech50 list (2012) and Chicago’s Food & Drink 50 (New City, 2013).
 Food Genius was the winner of Ad Age’s “Brand Hacks” on behalf of the Food Network (2012).

 Early in his career, Justin was a radio DJ, a fair and affordable housing advocate, a kindergarten teacher, and an undercover civil rights researcher (although not all at the same time).